top of page

 The noun 'affirmation' has its etymological origins in the verb 'affirm.'
 It is derived from the Latin word 'affirmatio,' which is formed from 'affirmare,' a combination of 'ad,' meaning 'to,' and 'firmus,' meaning 'firm' or 'strong.'
 Originally, 'affirmatio' in Latin meant the act of making something firm or strong through assertion or confirmation.
 In English, 'affirmation' came to refer to a positive statement or declaration of truth or belief, often used for the purpose of self-empowerment, encouragement, or reinforcing a desired mindset.
 Its etymology underscores the idea of making a statement firmly and decisively, emphasizing the role of affirmations in strengthening one's convictions, confidence, or self-belief.

-Quiz: Find the meaning of affirmation
+Find the correct meaning of the noun affirmation:

 Try Again!